 Tania de Batz is most herself with a sword in her hand.
 Everyone in town thinks her near-constant dizziness makes her weak, nothing but “a sick girl”; even her mother is desperate to marry her off for security.
 But Tania wants to be strong, independent, a fencer like her father—a former Musketeer and her greatest champion.

 Welcome to Renaissance France, a place of poison and plots, of beauties and beasts, of mice and . . . queens?⠀ ⠀ Mary is the queen of Scotland and the jewel of the French court.
 Except when she’s a mouse.
 Yes, reader, Mary is an Eðian (shapeshifter) in a kingdom where Verities rule.
 It’s a secret that could cost her a head—or a tail.⠀ ⠀ Luckily, Mary has a confidant in her betrothed, Francis.
-But after the king meets a suspicious end, things at the gilded court take … Continue reading →
+But after the king meets a suspicious end, things at the … Continue reading →

 Thea Hope longs to be an alchemist out of the shadow of her famous mother.
-The two of them are close to creating the legendary Philosopher’s Stone—whose properties include immortality and can turn any metal into gold—but just … Continue reading →
+The two of them are close to creating the legendary Philosopher’s Stone—whose properties include immortality and can turn any metal … Continue reading →

 Best friends Marine Duval and Kate Sanders have trained at the Paris Opera Ballet School since childhood, where they’ve formed an inseparable bond forged by respective family tragedies and a fierce love for dance.
-When the body of a student is found in the dorms just before the start of their final year, Marine and Kate … Continue reading →
+When the body of a student is found in the dorms just before the start of their final year, … Continue reading →